FYS102 Thermophysics and Electromagnetism

 - Solve and analyse mathematical models for energy conservation, energy transport and conversion.

-- Understand thermodynamical principles such that the student can contribute to effective energy use in our industrial society.
+- Understand thermodynamical principles that contribute to effective energy use in our industrial society.

-Electromagnetism and optics: The aim is to understand and master the fundamental principles of classical electromagnetism.
+Electromagnetism and optics: The aim is to understand and master the fundamental principles of classical electromagnetism and optics.
 The student should be able to analyse simple electrical circuits, systems and electric motors, and understand how simple circuit components function.

 - Electrostatics and charge.
 Electrical forces and fields.
 Electrical current and circuits.
 Magnetic fields and forces.
 Electromagnetic induction.
 Alternating currents.
 Maxwell's equations.
 Electromagnetic spectrum.
 Light.
 Interference and diffraction.